dvla/kaping/README.md

 ```
 The 'index' setting will control what environment to target

-The 'result_size' setting determines how many records to be returned from the query, if you are doing a post query filtering
+The 'result_size' setting determines how many records to be returned from the query, if you are doing a post-query filtering
-code side then you should pump this value up.
+code side, then you should pump this value up.

 ```yml
 kaping: